Olympic champion Zverev says behaviour was ‘unacceptable’ in Acapulco

-ACAPULCO, Mexico, Feb 23 – German Olympic tennis champion Alexander Zverev said there “was no excuse” for smashing his racket on the umpire’s chair several times and his foul-mouthed rant at the official was “unacceptable”, as he was expelled from the Acapulco Open by the ATP.
+Acapulco (Mexico) (AFP), Feb 24 – German Olympic tennis champion Alexander Zverev said there “was no excuse” for smashing his racket on the umpire’s chair several times and his foul-mouthed rant at the official was “unacceptable”, as he was expelled from the Acapulco Open by the ATP.

 Zverev, ranked three in the world, posted an apology posted on his Instagram account a few hours after his expulsion.